Nine-dash line: Arbitral tribunal's ruling

+Media appearances and reactions

-The DreamWorks Animation film Abominable included a scene with the nine-dash line, which generated controversy in Vietnam, Philippines and Malaysia although the film was simply depicting maps as sold in China.
-Vietnam and the Philippines banned the film, and Malaysia followed suit after the producers refused to cut the scene.
+The DreamWorks Animation-Pearl Studio animated film Abominable included a scene with the nine-dash line, which generated controversy in the Philippines, Vietnam and Malaysia although the film was simply depicting maps as sold in China.
+The Philippines and Vietnam banned the film, and Malaysia followed suit after the producers refused to cut the scene.

-In 2019, an ESPN broadcast used a map that appeared to endorse China's claims to Taiwan and the nine-dash line, causing controversy.
+In October 2019, an ESPN broadcast used a map that appeared to endorse China's claims to Taiwan and the nine-dash line, causing controversy.

+On 7 November 2019, Vietnam ordered checks for phone brands Huawei And Xiaomi as their maps showed the Nine Dash Line.

+On 5 November 2019, Vietnam confiscated some Chinese imported Volkswagen SUVs due to the presence of the Nine Dash Line in the car's navigation system.

-In 2021, Netflix pulled TV series Pine Gap from Vietnam, following an order from the country's Authority of Broadcasting and Electronic Information, as a map with the nine-dash line was briefly shown in two episodes of the series.
+In 2021, Netflix pulled TV series Pine Gap from its Vietnamese service, following an order from the country's Authority of Broadcasting and Electronic Information, as a map with the nine-dash line was briefly shown in two episodes of the series.
 TV series Put Your Head on My Shoulder was also pulled from Vietnam, after the nine-dash line appeared briefly on the ninth episode of the series.
 The country's Authority of Broadcasting and Electronic Information released a statement that Netflix had angered and hurt the feelings of the entire people of Vietnam.

+In November 2021, the Movie and Television Review and Classification Board of the Philippines also removed Pine Gap from Netflix, deeming it "unfit for public exhibition" for "violating Philippine sovereignty".

-On 12 March 2022, Vietnam Film Authority banned the movie Uncharted because it contained an image of a nine-dash line map considered illegal.
-By April 27, the Philippines followed suit.
+In March 2022, Vietnam Film Authority banned the movie Uncharted because it contained an image of a nine-dash line map.
+By April 2022, the Philippines followed suit.